AlphaGenes/tinyhouse/README.md

 add(1, 2)
 ```

-and a just in time version of the function
+Here is a jit compiled version of the same function:

 ```
-from numba import njit
+from numba import jit
-@njit
+@jit(nopython=True)
 def add(a, b) :
     return a + b
 add(1, 2)
 ```

-In the code we use the flag “jit(nopython=True)” or “njit” to mark code for compilation.
-If just the “jit” flag is given, then the code may not be compiled (if it contains non-`numba` compatible elements).
-Using “nopython=True” or “njit” means that an error will be thrown instead.
+In the code we use the decorator `@jit(nopython=True)` or `@njit` to compile a function.
+If the `@jit` flag is given without arguments, then the code may not be compiled, particularly if it contains non-`numba` compatible elements.
+Using the `nopython=True` arguments, or `njit` forces the function to be compiled.
+An error will be thrown if the function cannot be compiled.

 The types of arguments that `numba` can accept is growing.
-Generally it can take most “common” items including numpy arrays.
+Generally it can take most base python objects including numpy arrays.
 You can also write just-in-time classes.
-See the jit_family class in pedigree.py for an example.
+See the `jit_family` class in `pedigree.py` for an example.

-Some quick notes
+Some notes:
-* Sometimes it is faster to loop than it is to use numpy.
-Numpy has some overhead when being called from `numba`.
-If the vector or matrix is small (under 100 elements) the explicit loop can be an order of magnitude faster.
-We do this a lot in AlphaPeel since we are working with a lot of vectors of length 4.
+* Generally in base python it is faster to use a numpy vectorized operation (e.g., for matrix addition).
+In `numba` this is not always the case.
+If the vector or matrix is small (under 100 elements) it is usually faster to write the explicit for loop.
+The speed increase for the for loop can be an order of magnitude greater than the vectorized operation.
+This occurs a lot in AlphaPeel since we are working with genotype probabilities that are of length 4.
-* Auxiliary data structures: Although many objects can be passed to `numba`, individuals and pedigrees cannot be.
-It may be possible to make them just in time compatible, but this would take a lot of work and would increase our ability to use and develop on them in the future.
-The speed gains tend not to be worth it either.
-To get around this issue, I’ve tended to either create “jit” versions of a class, which replaces things like integers with id numbers.
+* Auxiliary data structures: Although many objects can be passed to `numba`, our `individual` and `pedigree` objects cannot.
+Although it may be possible to make them `numba` compatible, I think this would take a lot of work and would decrease their usability in the long term.
+One way around this is to create wrappers around a `jit` function which take an individual (or set of individuals) and performs a common operation on e.g. their genotypes.
+Alternatively we can use `jit` versions of a class, where e.g., individuals are replaced with integer id numbers.
-* Alternatively I’ve created “information” objects which basically just create a large number of matricies which contain the data we need.
-In most cases these are “idn” indexed matrices, where each individual gets their own row.
-It’s a little bit weird that the information for an individual doesn’t live inside the individual object, but so far it has been an effective work around for getting things working.
+* For individual programs, it can often make sense to create "information" objects which are holders for a large number of matrices.
+These matrices are generally indexed by an individuals id number, `idn`.
+Unlike traditional pedigree objects, these information objects are usually much easier to turn into a `jit` class.
+It may seem a little bit weird that information on an individual is not directly linked to the individual object, but so far this has been an effective work around.

 [^1]: Decorators are functions that get applied to a function and return a function.
 They are denoted with the `@` symbol.
 We use two common decorators, `numba`'s `@jit` and `kernprof`'s `@profile`.
 See, e.g., https://realpython.com/primer-on-python-decorators/